dmbarbour/awelon/AboutABC.md

 ### Separate Compilation and Dynamic Linking

 The most direct way to reuse code in ABC is simply to repeat it.
-But reuse by repetition can be very inefficient for bandwidth or storage, and can hinder effective use of cached.
-The natural alternative to repeating a large code structure is to simply name it once then repeat the presumably much smaller name.
-Recursively, we name and reuse ever larger redundant structures.
+But reuse by repetition can be very inefficient for bandwidth and storage, and can hinder caching and compilation.

-Conventional approaches to naming introduce their own problems: name collisions, cycles, location dependence, update and cache invalidation, version consistency issues.
+The natural alternative to repeating a large code structure is to simply name it once then repeat the much smaller name.
+Unfortunately, conventional approaches to naming introduce their own problems: name collisions, cycles, location dependence, update and cache invalidation, version consistency issues.
 These misfeatures can be troublesome for security, safety, streaming, and distributed programming.
 Fortunately, we can address these problems by adopting a more rigorous naming system.

-Instead of human-provided names, we can compute a cryptographically unique name by applying a secure hash to the bytecode.
-This becomes the 'short' name for the ABC code, albeit longer than a human would normally use.
-We then use ABC's effects model to invoke this resource as needed, and it's ideally equivalent to repeating the code in line:
+Instead of human-provided names, we compute a cryptographically unique name by applying a secure hash to the bytecode.
+As a preliminary model, we might do just that.
+We then use ABC's effects model to invoke the named resource as needed:

-        {#secureHashOfBytecode}
+        {#secureHashOfBytecode}         (preliminary)

-Besides saving bandwidth and storage, named code servies as an opportunity for caching, separate compilation, and optimization.
+This invocation is ideally equivalent to repeating the named subprogram inline (though a program may fail if the runtime cannot deeply download and validate all named resources).
+Further, in addition to saving bandwidth and storage, the named code serves as an opportunity for caching, separate compilation, and optimization.
 Named code is named in part because it's likely to see use more than once.

-Sadly, from a security perspective, using a secure hash to name resources does have a few weaknesses.
-It is subject to confirmation attacks if used for sensitive but guessable information.
-And the sensitive resources cannot be stored on untrusted machines.
-Basically, resources identified by `{#secureHashOfResource}` should be treated similarly to open source software packages.

-*Aside:* Potentially, we might additionally compress and encrypt the bytecode, and modify the name so it has a separate `{#lookupKey:decryptKey}` pair.
-These keys could still be derived from content, but are also still subject to confirmation attacks.
-I [detail this possibility in another document](doc/ProviderIndependentSecurity.md).
+This preliminary naming model has a weakness: sensitive bytecode must be stored on trusted servers.
+This hinders use of content distribution networks or untrusted clouds.
+To overcome this weakness, we must encrypt the bytecode, and the name must support decryption.
+Thusly, we split the unique name in two parts: one to download, one to decrypt.
+An enhanced model:

+        encryptionKey = secureHashA(bytecode)
+        cipherText = encrypt(compress(bytecode),encryptionKey)
+        lookupKey = secureHashB(cipherText)
+        store(lookupKey,cipherText)

+        using {#lookupKey:encryptionKey}
+         i.e. {#hashOfCiphertext:hashOfBytecode}

+Servers may independently validate the proposed lookup key.
+Compression just prior to encryption can reduce costs for storage, decryption, latency, and mobile bandwidth.
+ABC should compress relatively well.
+The encryption here is symmetric.

+Algorithmic details are not settled.
+Thoughts:

+* want a simple, unambiguous, deterministic specificiation
+* secure hash A,B: separate halves of SHA3-384
+* base64url encoding of hashes in capability text
+* compress: LZW+Huffman (or LZW variant, like LZAP or LZW-GC)
+* encrypt: AES in CTR mode; fixed nonce (or simple function of key)

+Authentication is built into the name, so there is no need for authenticating encryption modes.
+The nonce is effectively irrelevant for security, since each key is already used only once.

+*Aside:* Both the preliminary and encrypted naming models have a weakness against confirmation attacks [1](http://en.wikipedia.org/wiki/Convergent_encryption)[2](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html).
+This can be addressed by mixing an unguessable identity into the bytecode for sensitive resources.
+The challenge of identifying sensitive resources is left to higher level languages, such as AO.

 ### ABC Paragraphs